Cesliva/quant/PROJECT_ASSIGNMENT_GUIDE.md

 ## Setup Instructions

-### 1. Create Default Admin User
+### 1. Create Your Account

-1. Navigate to `/setup/admin` in your browser
+1. Navigate to `/signup` in your browser
+2. Fill in your details (name, company name, email, password)
-2. Click "Create Admin User"
+3. Click "Create Account"
-3. Use credentials:
-   - Email: `admin@quant.com`
-   - Password: `admin`
+4. You'll automatically be set as admin of your company

 ### 2. Invite Team Members